-When is autumn in Japan 2023?
-Well, the Japan Meteorological Corporation released its first forecast on September 4, 2023, which predicts that peak color will be delayed by about a week compared to a “normal” year.
-Forecasts aren’t generally accurate until much later in the season, however, so that this with a grain of salt.
+When is autumn in Japan 2024?
+Well, the Japan Meteorological Corporation will release its first forecast in early September 2024, which will predict how peak color will be compared to a “normal” year.
+However, do keep in mind that forecasts aren’t generally accurate until much later in the season—take the first one with a grain of salt.

 Regardless of a particular forecast, here are the approximate times you can expect to enjoy autumn colors in Japan:

 As far as how I formulate my autumn color forecasts, in 2024 and otherwise?
 If the months of September and October are warmer than average, I expect autumn colors to appear later than usual.
 The inverse is also true: In colder years, autumn colors come to Japan sooner.
 Other factors can also delay the colors or bring them forward, mostly notably rainfall (or lack thereof)

 In order to monitor this for yourself, keep an eye on temperatures in the cities or prefectures where you want to enjoy fall foliage, and compare them to the averages you find posted online.
 You can also check “Recent” pictures of your target destinations on Instagram, although you should make sure they were recently taken, and not just recently posted.